 In August 2004, the forward purchase contract component of each Upper DECS security requires the holder to purchase \$50 of CD common stock.
 The price at which Upper DECS holders will be required to purchase CD common stock will be the average closing price of CD common stock during the twenty consecutive trading days ending on the third trading day immediately preceding August 17, 2004, but no less than \$21.53 and no more than \$28.42.
 The minimum and maximum number of shares to be issued under the forward purchase contracts are 30.3 million to 40.1 million, respectively.
 Prior to August 2004, holders of the Upper DECS may settle their purchase obligations by delivering cash payment of \$50 per purchase contract.
 For each purchase contract settled, the holders would receive 1.7593 of CD common stock (or approximately 30.3 million shares), regardless of the market price on that date, plus the senior notes released from collateral.
-The forward purchase contracts are required to be settled).
+The forward purchase contracts also require quarterly cash distributions to each holder at an annual rate of 1.00% through August 2004 (the date the forward purchase contracts are required to be settled).
 The discounted expected future cash flows recorded by the Company associated with these distributions approximated \$26 million and is included as a component of stockholders' equity on the Company's Consolidated Balance Sheets.
 Upon settlement of the forward purchase contracts in August 2004, the Company would receive gross proceeds in cash of approximately \$863 million.
 Upon maturity in August 2006, of the senior notes that are currently a component of the Upper DECS, the Company would be required to repay \$863 million in cash.